-According to the company website, mySugr is a digital diabetes logbook designed to make managing the condition less difficult.
-Founded in Austria in 2012, the app was available in 13 languages and had almost one million users in 51 countries at the time of publishing.
+mySugr is a digital logbook designed to make managing the symptoms of diabetes less difficult.
+Founded in Austria in 2012, the app is currently available in 13 languages and has more than one million users in 51 countries.

 For many diabetics, keeping track of their care plan is tricky, so mobile apps like mySugr have emerged to make it easier to control their condition.